asadhameed/project-explorer-world/client/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm install -g serve`

+Assuming you would like to serve a static site, single page application or just a static file (no matter if on your device or on the local network), this package is just the right choice for you.\

+See the section about [serve](https://www.npmjs.com/package/serve) for more information.

+### `cd build`

+Open the build folder.

+### `serve`

+just simply run server in command line

-### Make a copy of .env and keep name of .env.production
+### Make a copy of .env and keep name of .env.production this file working with serve as well.

 #### Errors:-